raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 Where the first address of the `dhcp-range` line is, use the broadcast address you noted down earlier.

-Now create a /tftpboot directory
+Now create a /tftpboot directory:

 ```
 sudo mkdir /tftpboot